 People who are learning agile are great at learning from experience and applying this to new situations or problems.
 They constantly seek out new challenges, actively ask for feedback on what they’re doing, reflect about what’s going on and make connections between seemingly unrelated challenges.
 They are happy to let go of the ‘tried and tested’ and will look at each situation with fresh eyes, being willing to let go of what has made them successful in the past.
 These people are more likely to be successful at work and are also more likely to feel fully engaged and motivated.

 There is widespread agreement that these behaviours can be learnt – that anyone can develop or increase their learning agility.
 The first step is to reflect.
-How are you across the of mental agility, people agility, change agility and results ?
+How learning agile are you across the four areas of mental agility, people agility, change agility and results agility?

 - Are you curious about things, always asking questions to understand more?

 - Do you try to identify the root cause rather than just solve the immediate problem?